DATAGerry/DATAGerry/docs/source/admin_guide/exportd.rst

 of a job were changed (e.g. a new object was added).

 Export Jobs can be of type *Push* (default) or *Pull*.
 Push Jobs are a push to an external system, which runs in a background process, while a *Pull* job is triggered by an external system via REST.
-The client directly the result within that REST call.
+The client directly gets the result within that REST call.